Baonks81/baonks81.github.io/_posts/2023-02-12-U-Boot-on-Tegra-SoC.md

 As mentioned in the previous post, Nexus 7 2012 grouper/tilapia is equipped with ULP Geforce GPU, of PC/Laptop, which is a power-saving SoC series.
 So the mainline kernel developers have been trying to get linux to run on the 2012 Nexus 7 as a tablet.
 After the entire Nvidia source code for the Tegra SoC and the new GPU was made public by the LapsusS team.
-The developers who have developed the Tegra GPT compression tool is [re-crypt], keeping the bootloader intact for the device not to be bricked, and there is space on the bootloader partition to install more U-boot for Tegra GPT purposes on Nexus 7 using mainstream Linux, you can compile the new kernel and install it on the device boot partition
+The developers who have developed the Tegra GPT compression tool is [re-crypt], keeping the bootloader intact for the device not to be bricked, and there is space on the bootloader partition to install more U-boot for Tegra GPT purposes on Nexus 7 using GNU/Linux with mainline kernel, you can compile the new kernel and install it on the device boot partition

 {% include image.html
             img="images/1280px-U-Boot_Logo.svg.png"